munificent/magpie/doc/site/markdown/syntax/compound-literals.markdown

 Tuples are a core part of Magpie.
 When you call a message with multiple arguments, you're actually passing a single one: a tuple.

+#### Accessing Fields

+Once you have a tuple, fields can be pulled out by sending it a message whose name is `_` followed by the zero-based index of the field:

+    :::magpie
+    var a = "one", 2
+    print(a _0) // prints "one"
+    print(a _1) // prints "2"

+(Tuple fields are also implicitly decomposed when passed to a function with multiple named arguments.)

 ### Object Literals

 An object literal builds a new object from scratch.
 Its class will be `Object`, and it will have the given fields defined on it.
 The syntax is: